(This guide builds on automation features discussed in the one-click and zero-click guide.)

 Template IDs can be found in the URL when you click on a template.
 They are the string of letters and numbers following the forward slash (/) after salesforce.com.
 The doclist can include as many S-Doc template IDs as you’d like.
 If you just append the doclist parameter, templates will be automatically selected and generated.
 If you would like your S-Docs templates to be automatically selected, but not automatically generated, you can append &oneclick=false to your S-Docs button code.

 Two Outcomes: True or False (IF Function)

-Let’s suppose that members of finance departments get letters derived from a special template, and members of all other departments get letters that are all derived from the same template, regardless of department.
+Let’s suppose that members of every department except finance gets letters derived from the same template, and the finance department gets letters derived from a different, special template.
 This means that we have two outcomes to consider in our automatic template selection: the contact is in the finance department, or the contact is in some other department.
 So, we handle this with the doclist Apex parameter and an IF function that determines the template IDs to be included in the doclist.

 More Than Two Outcomes (CASE Function)